Python

 • In a function or method annotated with #[pyfunction] or #[pymethods] you can declare it as a parameter, and PyO3 will pass in the token when Python code calls it.

-• When you need to acquire the GIL yourself, such as when calling Python code from Rust, you should call Python::with_gil to do that and pass your code as a closure to it.
+• When you need to acquire the GIL yourself, such as when calling Python code from Rust, you should call Python::attach to do that and pass your code as a closure to it.

-The first two options are zero-cost; Python::with_gil requires runtime checking and may need to block to acquire the GIL.
+The first two options are zero-cost; Python::attach requires runtime checking and may need to block to acquire the GIL.

 §Deadlocks